 - .1 The minimum on-site parking provision for each lot type is to be as specified in Table 1. - .2 The minimum garage setback along a rear laneway is 0.75 metres. - .3 On lots where more than two on-site parking spaces are proposed, the minimum garage setbacks must be 4.5 metres and 6.0 metres for a double garage and a single garage, respectively.
-Alternatively the third on-site parking space may be provided as a "swing in" space perpendicular to the side boundary. - Triple garages are not acceptable unless it can be demonstrated that they will not adversely impact on the streetscape.
+The third required on-site parking space may be provided as a "swing in" space perpendicular to the side boundary. - .4 Triple garages are not acceptable unless it can be demonstrated that they will not adversely impact on the streetscape.
 A triple garage may only be acceptable on a Traditional or Dress Circle lot.
 Triple garages which are proposed to front the street will only be considered where the alignment of the third garage space is off-set 2 metres or more from the alignment of the other 2 garages or where the three garages are proposed as a combination of front facing and swing-in garages.
 A swing-in triple garage perpendicular to the side boundary and projecting forward of the front façade of the dwelling will be considered on its merits by Council in consultation with the principal developer.

-- .5 On villa, premium villa and courtyard lots, garages are not to project forward of the front facade of the dwelling, in order to avoid a streetscape dominated by garages.
+- .5 On duplex dwelling, villa, premium villa and courtyard lots, garages are not to project forward of the front facade of the dwelling, in order to avoid a streetscape dominated by garages.
 The only exception to this is on lots which are splayed in shape where garages may need to be set forward of the front facade of the dwelling in order to be reasonably sited in relation to a narrow frontage to the street.
-Villa lots are only permitted to have a single garage unless accessed from a rear laneway. - On the larger premium courtyard, traditional and dress circle lot types, garages with garage doors facing the street may project forward of the front facade of the dwelling by a maximum of 3 metres, subject to meeting the overall minimum front building setback and the requirements for a third parking space as specified in Table 1. - 7.
-Garages with garage doors which face the side of the lot, i.e. with "swingin" access, may project forward of the front facade of the dwelling by a maximum of 6 metres or by a maximum of 8 metres where landscaping is provided along the front façade and additional vehicle manoeuvring is required.
+Villa lots are only permitted to have a single garage unless accessed from a rear laneway.
+Similarly, for each dwelling unit in a duplex dwelling only a single garage is permitted with provision for a second car parking space located in the driveway. - .6 On the larger premium courtyard, traditional and dress circle lot types, garages with garage doors facing the street may project forward of the front facade of the dwelling by a maximum of 3 metres, subject to meeting the overall minimum front building setback and the requirements for a third parking space as specified in Table 1. - 7.
+Garages with garage doors which face the side of the lot, i.e. with "swing-in" access, may project forward of the front facade of the dwelling by a maximum of 6 metres or by a maximum of 8 metres where landscaping is provided along the front façade and additional vehicle manoeuvring is required.
 Swing-in garages and building projections which are forward of the front façade of the dwelling by more than 8 metres will be considered on their merits by Council in consultation with the principal developer.
 In any case, swing-in garages must meet the minimum front building setback requirement.
 A "swing-in" garage is to incorporate detailing in the wall facing the street complementing the character of the main dwelling (eg. incorporation of windows or glass panels). - .8 Detailing of garage door surfaces to soften their visual impact to the street is encouraged, e.g. profiled panel lift doors instead of plain roller doors.